celestiaorg/CIPs/cips/cip-13.md

 ## Rationale

-This section will cover the rationale of making a CIP to track Mainnet on-chain governance parameters is to help the CIP process be the primarily specification reference over time for those parameters.
-Parameters change over time, some can be added in future CIPs and authors can update this CIP doc with future ones in order to conveniently reflect the changes that are active on Celestia Mainnet.
+This section will cover the rationale of making a CIP to track Mainnet on-chain governance parameters to help the CIP process be the primary specification reference over time for those parameters.
+Parameters change over time, some can be added in future CIPs and authors can update this CIP doc with future ones to conveniently reflect the changes that are active on Celestia Mainnet.

-This is the primary reason for recommending this document becomes a Living document.
-Futhermore as mentioned in the Motivation section, it helps ensure that changes to on-chain governance parameters happen off-chain due to ensuring the client teams in the Core Devs Call ensure rough consensus prior to proposing changes to consensus-critical on-chain governance parameters and activations that require a network upgrade.
+This is the primary reason for recommending this document become a Living document.
+Furthermore as mentioned in the Motivation section, it helps ensure that changes to on-chain governance parameters happen off-chain due to ensuring the client teams in the Core Devs Call ensure rough consensus before proposing changes to consensus-critical on-chain governance parameters and activations that require a network upgrade.

 ## Backwards Compatibility

-The proposed parameters are intended for the Mainnet and some of the parameters do require a hardfork, so that introduces backward incompatibility after a network upgrade if one of those values needs to be changed.
+The proposed parameters are intended for the Mainnet and some of the parameters do require a hardfork, which introduces backward incompatibility after a network upgrade if one of those values needs to be changed.

 ## Security Considerations